dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis-errors-reference.md

 # Common error troubleshooting for IIS with ASP.NET Core

 This article provides troubleshooting guidance for common errors when hosting ASP.NET Core apps on IIS.
-The article is organized by the error messages that you might see in the browser when you try to access your app.
-The error messages are grouped by the HTTP status code that they represent.